 - Verify license, certification, Drug Enforcement Agency ID, and National Provider Identification (NPI).

-- Prepare a separate application packet for every government and commercial insurance carrier plus submit application(s) on your behalf.
+- Prepare a separate application packet for every government and commercial insurance carrier, plus apply (s) on your behalf.

-- Follow-up with insurance carriers to verify receipt of applications, respond to additional information requests and track application processing to ensure timely approval.
+- Follow up with insurance carriers to verify receipt of applications, respond to additional information requests, and track application processing to ensure timely approval.

 Contact us for a Complimentary Consultation.